menjanahary/DupinQuaternionicBezier/README.md

 STEP 5.
 Completely close both Grasshopper and Rhino fully.
 STEP 6.
 Launch Rhino, then Grasshopper, you should now have a DupinQuaternionicBezier tab in Grasshopper.

-Remark: I myself did not try to install DupinQuaternionicBezier.gha in old versions of Rhino.
+Remark: I myself did not try to install DupinQuaternionicBezier.gha in other versions of Rhino.

-Feel free to reach out if you find any bugs, have a suggestion, or just to keep in touch at: menjanahary.jm@gmail.com   or   jean.menjanahary@mif.vu.lt
+Feel free to reach out if you find any bugs, have a suggestion, or just to keep in touch, at  jean.menjanahary@mif.vu.lt